-- b) Process Q receives a marker for the first time and records its local state - c) Q records all incoming messages - d) Q receives a marker for its incoming channel and finishes recording the state of this incoming channel if $(p_i$ has not yet recorded its state) it records its process state now;
+- b) Process Q receives a marker for the first time and records its local state - c) Q records all incoming messages - d) Q receives a marker for its incoming channel and finishes recording the state of this incoming channel

+Chandy and Lamport's 'Snapshot' Algorithm

+'''

 Marker receiving rule for process p_i

-On p_i 's receipt of a marker message over channel c:
+On p_i's receipt of a marker message over channel c:

+if (p_i) has not yet recorded its state) it

+records its process state now;

 records the state of c as the empty set;

+turns on recording of messages arriving over other incoming channels;

+else

-turns on recording of messages arriving over other incoming channels; else p_i records the state of c as the set of messages it has received over c since it saved its state.
+p_i records the state of c as the set of messages it has received over c

+since it saved its state.

 end if

 Marker sending rule for process p_i

 After p_i has recorded its state, for each outgoing channel c:

 p_i sends one marker message over c

 (before it sends any other message over c).

+'''

+Implementation of Snapshot